ehan03/ehan03.github.io/_pages/cv.md

     * S&DS 665 - Intermediate Machine Learning

 ## Work Experience
-* Farallon Capital Management, Incoming Labs Fellow
+* Present: Incoming Labs Fellow at Farallon Capital Management
+  * Farallon Labs team
+  * San Francisco, CA
-  * Joining the Farallon Labs team full-time in 2025
+  * Joining full-time in 2025 to contribute to the firm's data science capabilities and AI applications to investment research

-* Point72 Asset Management, Data Science Intern, Summer 2024
+* Summer 2024: Data Science Intern at Point72 Asset Management
+  * Market Intelligence (Proprietary Research) team
+  * New York, NY
+  * Developed a systematic time series forecasting framework for use cases involving alternative data sources relevant to the healthcare sector

-* Castleton Commodities International, Data Science Intern, Summer 2023
+* Summer 2023: Data Science Intern at Castleton Commodities International
+  * Stamford, CT
+  * Worked on a LLM-powered platform for ingestion, storage, and downstream usage of unstructured data sources to support the firm's trading activities in various energy markets as well as non-trading functions like human resources and compliance

-* National Life Group, Trading Analytics Intern, Summer 2022
+* Summer 2022: Trading Analytics Intern at National Life Group
+  * Montpelier, VT

 * AKKO, Data Science Intern, Winter/Spring 2022
+  * New Haven, CT / Remote

 ## Teaching
 * Spring 2024: Undergraduate Learning Assistant